Star Party on Velebit

 My tent looked really nice under the milky way, though.
 I had put a small red light inside, to make it visible and comfy on the photos.

-Also the red light is another first thing you learn when you’re camping, shooting with or companion-shipping astrophotographers: you never walk around or do anything with the regular, white flash light.
-Or any strong light.
+Also the red light is another first thing you learn when you’re there with astrophotographers: you never walk around or do anything with the regular white flash light.
+Or any kind of strong light.
 You might accidentally point it into someone’s eyes or telescope.
-That’s why I prepared and took off my bike’s rear light to use it as the flashlight (since I didn’t have anything more appropriate).
+That’s why I prepared and took my bike’s rear light off to use it as the flashlight (since I didn’t have anything more appropriate).

 After I took all those Milky-way-camping photos, it was just about time for the real thing.
 I was in dilemma: to shoot time-lapse or to shoot star trails.
 The decision was star trails, for two reasons: first, never before I made a single stair trails photograph so it was a bit of a challenge, and second was there are so many fascinating time-lapse videos of milky way in stunning locations, mine would look like a bad attempt.
 So, star trails it was.

-I asked for a couple of advices from the guys, set up my remote control, exposure, the composition and began shooting.
+I asked for a couple of advises from the guys, set up my remote control, exposure, the composition and began shooting.